mgazza/mgazza.github.io/content/posts/socat/index.md

 ```

-### N.B you don't need to do use socat
+### You don't need to do use socat
-As you most probably be aware using socat to expose services like this is abit overkill
+As most of you will probably be aware using socat to expose services like this is a bit overkill,
-you can simple use ExternalName services instead and port-forward that.
+you can simply use ExternalName services instead and port-forward that.

 ```bash
 export PORT=5432